fastapi/fastapi/docs/tutorial/body-multiple-params.md

 ## Recap

-You can add multiple body parameters to your function endpoint, even though a request can only have a single body.
+You can add multiple body parameters to your path operation function, even though a request can only have a single body.

-But **FastAPI** will handle it, give you the correct data in your function, and validate and document the correct schema in the endpoint.
+But **FastAPI** will handle it, give you the correct data in your function, and validate and document the correct schema in the path operation.

 You can also declare singular values to be received as part of the body.